Technologies that Play a Factor in Cancer Care in the Future

 Clinical trials normally take years before an approved treatment comes out.
 It also requires billions of dollars to develop.
 Along the way, failed drug candidates will emerge, and there is no guarantee that these trials will result in approved treatments for the disease.

 But developments in technology have improved the clinical trial process through the use of AI models and data.
-In silico trials using advanced biological networks tapping into existing information will allow faster drug development and allow medical professionals to find the most suitable drug for certain cancers.
+In silico trials using advanced biological networks tapping into existing information will allow faster drug development and medical professionals to find the most suitable drug for certain cancers.
 In silico trials have also helped in the development of coronavirus vaccines.

 Technologies for Monitoring and Care